 Any concerns of inappropriate staff conduct with a child should be referred to the Headmaster and/or DSL immediately.
 If an allegation is about the Headmaster, the Chair of Governors should be contacted.

 In addition, many Stowe School parents develop friendships with Stowe staff and in the community.
-As a staff member of Stowe School your standing as a member of the wider community is open to scrutiny by members of the School, other parents and the general public who you may come into conduct with.
+As a staff member of Stowe School, your standing as a member of the wider community is open to scrutiny by members of the School, other parents and the general public who you may come into contact with.
 Colleagues should evaluate each social situation sensibly and with caution, never putting themselves in a position where their actions could be misconstrued by others.

 Staff who are also parents of Stoics can be placed in a difficult situation if they observe practices that other parents and children tolerate, but which are not in accordance with this policy or professional ethics.
 All staff must place their professional duties before all other considerations and they must not under any circumstances condone or ignore unprofessional or unethical behaviour of staff at Stowe School.